"The future belongs to those who believe in the beauty of their dreams." Eleanor Roosevelt (1884-1962)

 People bashing, job smashing globalization blues.

-They say your country's in debt
+They say your

 And you've got to pay.